Camp Director – Ju, Tzong-Ching

 Upon returning to Taiwan, he served as the principal percussionist of the Taiwan Symphony Orchestra.
 He founded Taiwan’s first percussion ensemble, the Ju Percussion Group (JPG), in 1986.
 Three years later, the Ju Percussion Group Foundation was formed to manage JPG’s administrative affairs.
 In 1991, he established the Ju Percussion Music School, the first domestically developed percussion education system to promote the percussive arts in Taiwan.

-In 2005, Ju received his Executive Master of Business Administration degree from the National Taiwan University.
-He has been served as the Director of National Taiwan Symphony Orchestra, the Director and the Chairman of the Board of National Theatre and National Concert Hall (NTCH), the Principal of Taipei National University of the Arts (TNUA).
-In 2009, he was the General Director of the Opening /Closing Ceremony for the World Games Kaohsiung.
+He has been served as the Director of National Taiwan Symphony Orchestra, the Director and the Chairman of the Board of National Theatre and National Concert Hall (NTCH), the Principal of Taipei National University of the Arts (TNUA), and the General Director of the Opening /Closing Ceremony for the 2009 World Games Kaohsiung.
+From January 2017 to April 2022, he served as the chairman of the National Performing Arts Center.

-For his artistic excellence, he has received numerous honors including the National Award for Arts and the Presidential Order of Brilliant Star with Violet Grand Cordon.
+For his artistic excellence, he has received numerous honors including the National Award for Arts, the Presidential Order of Brilliant Star with Violet Grand Cordon and National Cultural Awards.
 In 2016, he has been inducted by the Percussive Arts Society (PAS) into its Hall of Fame.
-In 2017, he was the Honorary Doctorate recipient of the Taipei National University of Arts (TNUA).
+In 2020, he received the 39th National Cultural Award for his outstanding contributions in the fields of percussion music, art education, and theater management.

-At present, he is the Artistic Director of Ju Percussion Group, Chairman of National Performing Arts Center, Chair Professor of Taipei National University of the Arts (TNUA), and Emeritus Professor of Nation Taiwan University of Arts (NTUA).
+At present, he is the Artistic Director of Ju Percussion Group, Chair Professor of Taipei National University of the Arts (TNUA), and Emeritus Professor of Nation Taiwan University of Arts (NTUA).